TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 ensure(PlayerController != nullptr);
 PlayerController->SetViewTarget(this);
 ```
 This code will hit a breakpoint on the ensure if `PlayerController` is a nullptr in this case.
-But since you checked for this specifically, you quickly know something went wrong in getting the player controller specifically, in stead of for example something going wrong inside the `SetViewTarget()`.
+But since you checked for this specifically, you quickly know something went wrong in getting the player controller specifically, instead of for example something going wrong inside the `SetViewTarget()`.

-**Always** fix the root cause of the access violation, don't add a check and ignore.
+**Always** fix the root cause of the access violation, don't add an if check and ignore the problem.

 ## Unresolved External
 During compilation an unresolved external linker error might pop up, something that looks like the following:
 ```
 error LNK2019: unresolved external symbol "__declspec(dllimport) public: static class UClass * __cdecl UUserWidget::StaticClass(void)" (__imp_?StaticClass@UUserWidget@@SAPEAVUClass@@XZ) referenced in function "class UUserWidget * __cdecl NewObject<class UUserWidget>(class UObject *)" (??$NewObject@VUUserWidget@@@@YAPEAVUUserWidget@@PEAVUObject@@@Z)
 ```
-This error indicates that you are trying to access something that the compiler is unable to find the symbols for.
+This error indicates that you are trying to access something that the linker is unable to find the symbols for.
 The most common cause of this within unreal is missing a module dependency.

-In the case of the example error above, we can see that is complaining about something related to the UUserWidget class.
+In the case of the example error above, we can see that is complaining about something related to the `UUserWidget` class.
 So, we google for the <a href="https://docs.unrealengine.com/4.27/en-US/API/Runtime/UMG/Blueprint/UUserWidget/" target="_blank">documentation page of this class</a>, where we land on this:
 {:refdef: style="text-align: center;"}
 ![Documentation module](/assets/commonissues/documentation_module.png)
 {: refdef}